Mental game helps Auston Kim take 1st-round lead at HSBC Women’s World Championship

 Amateur Chen Xingtong sits tied-14th alongside defending champion Lydia Ko, Canada’s Brooke Henderson and American Andrea Lee after carding a two-under 70 – her first under-par round at the tournament, which she also played in 2024 and 2025.

-Compatriot Shannon Tan, the 2025 Ladies European Tour Order of Merit winner, is joint-58th after a three-over 75.
+Compatriot Shannon Tan, the 2025 Ladies European Tour Order of Merit winner, is joint-58th after a three-over 75 while world No. 1 Jeeno Thitikul was two shots better off and tied-36th.

 Xingtong, 17, said: “It is my third time here.
 I would say I handled it a bit better this time and I’m definitely a lot more used to having the adrenaline rush of the crowd.